What Do Psychologists Do and Where Do They Work?

 Many electives will be appropriate for students who plan to go on to a graduate school of psychology.
 In addition to the courses recommended for different areas in psychology, certain courses in psychology as well as outside the field of psychology should be considered by the student who seeks an advanced degree.
 Several years ago, the American Psychological Association surveyed Chairpersons of psychology departments which offer graduate degrees to determine which undergraduate courses were considered to be the best preparation for graduate study in psychology.
-The courses which were cited most frequently and their equivalent at Moravian College are given below.
+The courses which were cited most frequently and their equivalent at Moravian University are given below.

 - Psychology 211 & 212 Experimental Methods & Data Analysis I & II

 - Psychology 230 History, Systems and Theories